meginwinnipeg/workshops/content/handson/projman/content/integrate.md

 ---

-## 0. **Summary**:
+## Note:
-In this step we will be exploring the workshop content and making a plan for our story.
-This includes:
-- Provided workshop data
-- Organizational data
-- Data attributes
+This step will be the most time consuming in all of your project (65% of your time).
+Leave yourself enough time to do this.